rorosen/zeekstd/README.md

 ## Compression

-Use the `Encoder` struct for streaming data compression.
+Use an `Encoder` for data compression.

 ```rust no_run
 use std::{fs::File, io};